Development of a successful product line

 As a result, PHI’s second product, the HoloMonitor M4 (blue and white instrument in the photo below), was internationally launched in early 2013.
 The HoloMonitor M4 allows for the time-lapse analysis of living cells directly in the cell incubator in which they are being cultured.

-Today, HoloMonitor systems are in use in Europe, North America, Asia, and Australia and their uses and benefits have been described in a long series of peer-reviewed scientific publications.
+Today, HoloMonitor systems are in operation in Europe, North America, Asia, and Australia and applications and benefits using HoloMonitor have been described in more than 100 peer-reviewed scientific publications.

 Modern drug research is based on experiments performed on cultured cells.
 Living cells are translucent and therefore difficult to see in an ordinary light microscope without stains or labels.
 Many of the methods used to visualize cells are destructive.
-This has curiously meant that life’s smallest building block – the cell – is generally studied only when it is dead.
+This means that life’s smallest building block – the cell – is generally studied only when it is dead.

 PHI has been granted over 10 patents and has a portfolio of further applications in the pipeline.
 This new digital capability will fundamentally change light microscopy and thus humanity’s ability to observe living cells.